 Details of the construction of both sandals and ties indicate that on many specimens at least some of the padding had been installed before the ties were brought from toe end and anchored at the ankle.
-This means that tie elements were first threaded through the warp frame and/or any padding that had previously been placed, up through the toe end from bottom to top, and then allowed to remain free and unattached during the process of filling out most, if not all, of the padding-one of the reasons for believing this is because not a few specimens have the ankle tie anchored by being passed around a padding element.
-Consequently, the ties for almost their full length were left dangling, and we can surmise that this was not a very efficient or handy way by which ties could be placed beneath the padding and thus given the much needed protection.
+This means that tie elements were first threaded through the warp frame (and any padding that was there) up through the toe end from bottom to top, and then allowed to remain free and unattached during the process of filling out most, if not all, of the padding.
+One of the reasons for believing this is because not a few specimens have the ankle tie anchored by being passed around a padding element.
+Consequently, the ties for almost their full length were left dangling, and we can surmise that this was not a very efficient or handy way by which ties could be placed beneath the padding and thus given much-needed protection.
 We believe that the latter concern was the reason for the sequence of sandal and tie construction that is evident from the data.

-Another analytical effort upon toe ties proved inconclusive.
-However, on the chance that, at some later date, other archaeologists may have reason to study such matters, a brief presentation is made.
-Perhaps these data will add to the corpus of information, topics for investigation, or ideas for approaching the data, so that other workers may combine them with their own.
-Table 5-12 presents the data.
-On the tentative, working hypothesis that toe ties passed between the big toe and the second, or on each side of the second toe, we set up the test implications that, in order to accommodate the three small toes, the right toe-tie hole of a right sandal would be farther from the right edge than the left hole would be from the left; and for a left
+Another line of analysis proved inconclusive.
+However, on the chance that other archaeologists may have reason to study such matters, a brief presentation is made.
+Perhaps these data will suggest approaches and topics for investigation by other workers at other sites.
+Table 7-12 presents the data.
+On the tentative, working hypothesis that toe ties passed between the big toe and the second, or on each side of the second toe, we set up the test implications that, in order to accommodate the three small toes, the right toe-tie hole of a right sandal would be farther from the right edge than the left hole would be from the left.
+For a left sandal the reverse would be the case.
+If this should prove true, then we would have evidence to help in determining the foot for which the sandal had been intended, or if it had been intended for any particular foot.
+When the data of Table 7-12 are viewed with these hypotheses in mind, the results are not impossible or contradictory but the differences are very small and far from conclusive.